NextronSystems/thor-manual/usage/custom-signatures.rst

 client specific rule sets, which are integrated in THOR.
 The rule matches on "**.idx**" files that contain strings used in the Java Version of the VNC remote access tool.
-Without the enhancements made this wouldn’t be possible as there would be no way to apply the rule only to a special type of extension.
+Without the enhancements made this wouldn't be possible as there would be no way to apply the rule only to a special type of extension.

 Real Life Yara Rule: